 One emerging idea is that many black-box ML models are ‘underspecified‘: a concept that given a set of data, there are many predictors that models could return with similar predictive risk.
 These risk-equivalent, near-optimal predictors do not encode identical ‘inductive biases’ that will generalize on different data sets.
-In other words, just because model A and model B have nearly identical performance, the pathways taken to arrive at the conclusion are not necessarily what we humans think they are.
+In other words, just because model A and model B have nearly identical performance, the pathways taken to conlude are not necessarily what we humans think they are.
 What is worse, if not explicitly encoded, such models may return predictors that rely on spurious features: present only in certain datasets but not others.
 Some have also pointed out that as models get bigger and more complex, there are more parameters than data points, thus solving problems using neural networks is de facto underspecified.

 Explaining what the models do

-Contrary to the assumption that most clients do not care about the ‘how’ a model work, as long as it works well, there is increasing call for data scientists to explain what the models do, and how do models arrive at certain conclusion, especially the wrong ones.
+Contrary to the assumption that most clients do not care about ‘how’ a model work, as long as it works well, there is an increasing call for data scientists to explain what the models do, and how do models arrive at a certain conclusion, especially the wrong ones.
 This is especially important in fields where what is at stake are human lives — such as medical imaging to aid clinical diagnosis.

 Can all ML models be explained?
 Probably not equally easily for some models.
 A linear model is almost self-explanatory.
 But a neural network?
-An interesting field has emerged that attempt to explain the ‘activation’ regions that led the model to arrive at certain predictions, as illustrated by the picture below (Image from this paper).
+An interesting field has emerged that attempts to explain the ‘activation’ regions that led the model to arrive at certain predictions, as illustrated by the picture below (Image from this paper).

 When you do see the right activation, then congratulations!
 Your model has probably encoded the right ‘inductive biases’ that you can then confidently explain to your clients.

-The takeaway message from here is: there is no getting away from understanding what features are essential (vs. merely useful) in your model’s decision making.
+The takeaway message from here is: there is no getting away from understanding what features are essential (vs. merely useful) in your model’s decision-making.